 Technique and knowledge Performance and/or creative output Communication and artistic values Professional protocols Supports others in achieving outstanding performance level of ability to discuss their subject. projects through to completion and achieving exceptionally high outcomes.
-10 70- 85 An excellent level An excellent level An excellent level An excellent level School-wide undergraduate percentage ranges for levels 4, 5 and 6 with descriptors 85 Demonstrates an excellent depth and breadth of knowledge and skills that is accurate, relevant and informed by a high level of independent learning.
+10 70- 85 An excellent level An excellent level An excellent level An excellent level ool-wide undergraduate percentage ranges for levels 4, 5 6 with descriptors 85 Demonstrates an excellent depth and breadth of knowledge and skills that is accurate, relevant and informed by a high level of independent learning.
 Excellent integration of principles, theories and techniques.
-Excels in meeting the expected outcomes demonstrating excellent understanding which is largely original innovative and insightful Makes decisions based on an extensive range of evidence, demonstration an Excellent application of theoretical and technical knowledge demonstrating mastery and integration of artistic insight and technical command which is imaginative and creative.
+Excels in meeting the expected outcomes demonstrating excellent understanding which is largely original innovative and insightful Makes decisions based on an extensive range of Excellent application of theoretical and technical knowledge demonstrating mastery and integration of artistic insight and technical command which is imaginative and creative.
 Performs the role at a level that would be immediately accepted in a professional performing arts environment.
 Excellent presentation using a wide and imaginative range of resources and achieving professional standards.
 Excellent communication demonstrating an impressive ability to analyse and reflect on their work as well as the entire collaborative process.
 Excellent interpersonal skills, presenting and negotiating ideas and solutions in a confident and engaging way that inspires trust and respect.
 Actively listens to other opinions, being open to change and confidently adapting behaviour and solutions appropriately for the benefit of the project.
 Excellent work that through its overall originality and rigour, influences how practitioners, academics and students think about their discipline.
 Demonstrating excellent time and resource management skills.
-Demonstrates an excellent level of preparation and personal organisation considering theoretical and technical knowledge to provide an environment in which all participants can succeed.
-Schoo and 6 excellent ability to compile ideas into a new whole or Clear and insightful communication showing an Demonstrated excellent personal accountability
+Demonstrates an excellent level of preparation and personal organisation considering theoretical and technical knowledge to provide an environment in which all participants can succeed. an extensive range of evidence, demonstration an excellent ability to compile protessional standards. the benefit of the project. participants can succeed.
+Scheand ideas into a new whole or communication showing an personal accountability